 Appointment and Reappointment of Faculty on the Charles River Campus

 For every faculty appointment, a written document specifying the initial title, status with respect to Tenure, initial term with dates, starting salary, and other appropriate conditions shall be provided to the faculty member with a copy supplied to his/her department.
-No full-time appointments take effect unless and until approved by the University’s Board of Trustees.
+Appointments (with and without tenure) of Associate and Full Professors are not effective until and unless recommended by the Provost and approved by the President.
 Any subsequent extensions or modifications of an appointment shall be stated in writing to the faculty member with a copy to his/her department.

 A. Selection and Appointment of New Full-Time Standard Professorial Faculty